Thank you for your interest in BUGS!

 How many seats will you be offering?

 We expect to offer approximately 120 seats for 6th grade and 30 seats for 7th grade for the 2019-2020 school year.
-The number of 8th grade seats is currently unknown for the 2019-2020 school year.
+The number of 8th grade seats is to be determined.

 How do I apply?